lurgh/infinitive/README.md

 We have recently changed the names of some of the entities created by MQTT Discovery to be more consistent and more friendly for multi-zone and multi-instance installations.
 In particular:

-  * "Vacation Mode ..." sensor and buttons have changed to "HVAC Vacation Mode ...", so their entity IDs changed from "vacation_mode_*" to "hvac_vacation_mode_*"
+  * `Vacation Mode ...` sensors and buttons have changed to `HVAC Vacation Mode ...`, so their entity IDs changed from `vacation_mode_\*` to `hvac_vacation_mode_\*`
   * All entities that start with "HVAC" will change to the instance name, with spaces substituted instead of underscores, if the instance name is set.
-So for example, if instance name is "Upstairs_AC" then sensors will be named for example "Upstairs AC Vacation Mode ..." with entity IDslike "upstairs_ac_vacation_mode_*"
+So for example, if instance name is `Upstairs_AC` then sensors will be named for example `Upstairs AC Vacation Mode ...` with entity IDs like `upstairs_ac_vacation_mode_\*`
   * Climate entities on a zoned system will still be named for each zone; however on a non-zoned system they will now be named for the instance name (underscores translated as above) or, if not set, "HVAC".
-  * Per-zone "bonus sensors" are now named the same as the climate entities they relate to; for example, the sensor that used to be named "Zone 1 Damper Position" will now be "Downstairs Damper Position", or "Upstairs AC Damper Position" or "HVAC Damper Position", matching the climate entities.
+  * Per-zone "bonus sensors" are now named the same as the climate entities they relate to; for example, the sensor that used to be named `Zone 1 Damper Position` will now be `Downstairs Damper Position`, or `Upstairs AC Damper Position` or `HVAC Damper Position`, matching the corresponding climate entities.

 # infinitive
 Infinitive impersonates a SAM on a Carrier Infinity system management bus.